cup of wrath

 What does Isaiah 45.7 mean when it says God creates evil?
 If God only does good, then why does Isaiah 45.7 say he creates evil?

 Isaiah 45.7 says, "I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things" (Isaiah 45.7 KJV bible).
 This verse appears to contradict what a lot of us believe.
 Isaiah 45.7 seems to be telling us that the Lord doesn't only make good, but also evil.
-If God creates darkness and evil, then the implication is that he is behind the evil deeds that are in the world.
+Why does Isaiah 45.7 say that God creates evil, and is this what the bible teaches?

 We often give God credit for the existence of righteousness and good in the world, but is he also responsible for evil?
-We know that at least sometimes God doesn't intervene to stop evil acts from being carried out.
-Does the bible teach that God has created the evil and sin we see in the worldl?
+We know that God allows the existence of evil in the world, or it wouldn't exist.
+Does the bible teach that God creates the evil and sin we see in the worldl?

-Some have used Isaiah 45.7 to claim that God doesn't just tolerate evil, but that he plays a causative role in its existence.
-They suggest that God is like a puppet master, creating evil to serve his purpose over time.
+Some have used Isaiah 45.7 to claim that God plays a causative role in the existence of evil.
+They suggest that God intentionally creates evil to serve a greater purpose over time.
 In their view, God initiates evil or sin as part of his divine plan for the world.

 Isaiah 45.7 has also been used by critics in their efforts to discredit the bible.
-They claim that some parts of the bible teach that God creates sin.
-They also believe that characters such as the Devil were created later to explain evil in the world.
+They claim that some early parts of the bible teach that God made evil in the world.
+They believe that the the Devil and demons were created later as an explanation for evil in the world.

 We need to look at the Hebrew word for evil.